Statement Of Information Practices

 If you have a complaint about VoxNeuro’s information practices or access to your record of personal health information, please contact the Privacy Officer.

 You may also make a complaint to the Information and Privacy Commissioner (IPC).
-The IPC can be contacted at:

 Information and Privacy Commissioner/Ontario